 Zofran is not a good drug for nausea.
 It is a great drug.
-For people taking chemotherapy in the early 90s -- you can count one of our lawyers among this group -- it was a total game changer.
-If you are getting chemotherapy or radiation -- particularly to your abdomen -- it can cause nausea that is absolutely awful.
+For people taking chemotherapy in the early 90s — you can count one of our lawyers among this group — it was a total game changer.
+If you are getting chemotherapy or radiation — particularly to your abdomen — it can cause awful nausea.
 Since the FDA approved it in 1991 for nausea and vomiting for patients recovering from surgery or chemotherapy, it has made a tremendous impact on a large number of people.

 But if you have a child that has been harmed because no one told you taking Zofran while you were pregnant could cause your child pain and suffering that could kill the child or cause them a lifetime of pain and challenges, you could not possibly care less about how the drug made you feel a little better when you were sick.

 When drug companies see that they have a drug that is selling, that is making them money hand over fist, they almost invariably have a single reaction: how can we sell this drug to more people?
 Greed takes over.
-Does this sound like plaintiffs' lawyer's hysteria?
-Well, keep in mind Glaxo was fined $3 billion -- billion with a B -- to settle charges from the federal government that it committed fraud and failed to report safety data.
-Among other things, GSK was charged with promoting many of its best selling drugs, including Zofran, off-label.
+Does this sound like the plaintiffs’ lawyer’s hysteria?
+Well, keep in mind Glaxo was fined $3 billion — billion with a B — to settle charges from the federal government that it committed fraud and failed to report safety data.
+Among other things, GSK was charged with promoting many of its best-selling drugs, including Zofran, off-label.

 But Zofran had never been approved by the FDA for the treatment of nausea and vomiting in pregnant women.
-But it was prescribed for women -- again, including one of our lawyers -- for morning sickness.
+But it was prescribed for women — again, including one of our lawyers — for morning sickness.
 For most women, morning sickness is the worst in the first trimester of pregnancy.
-Regrettably, taking Zofran during pregnancy, especially the first trimester, has been linked to various birth defects.
+Regrettably, taking Zofran during pregnancy, especially during the first trimester, has been linked to various birth defects.

 In 2013, a New England Journal of Medicine study suggested a causal relationship between Zofran use during pregnancy and congenital malformations.
 These malformations were often cardiac and craniofacial defects.